 - Be wary of attachments.
 This is often the way viruses spread.
 Think before you open every email and read its contents.
 Even if it is from someone who emails you every day – a colleague, customer or supplier, it doesn’t mean that it is safe.
 If you are in any doubt, call them to check before opening the file.
 You might regret it if you don’t.

 - Use a cloud back up service – be safe in the knowledge that all your data is backed up, should anything happen to your computer.
 Particularly important when it comes to things like signed agreements, contracts, as well as any customer data that you hold.
 It is your responsibility to keep this data safe.
 Consider how you would run your business if your computer suddenly because inaccessible.
 Storing data in the cloud is one way of ensuring your business could keep running even if your computer wasn’t available.

 - Make sure all of your technology is password protected – laptops, phones, tablets etc – in case you misplace them when travelling.
 This will make it harder for thieves to access data on them, giving you time to ensure your internal systems are safe.

 If cyber security feels like just another burden sitting on your business owner shoulders, then let us help.
 Our team of highly experienced virtual assistants love to take on the tasks you don’t have time to do, don’t have the skills to do, or simply don’t want to do.
 Being a business owner can be hard work but you don’t have to do it alone.
-Outsourcing can make a real difference – and can be more affordable than you think.
+Using our virtual PA services can make a real difference – and can be more affordable than you think.

 Please get in touch on 01483 332220 or email us at firstname.lastname@example.org to find out more about our nationwide virtual assistant service.
 We pride ourselves on being the staff you don’t see, but the difference you do.